I’m an autistic, disabled researcher-storyteller and Disability Equality Trainer.

 I’m a qualified trainer, and have worked as a teacher in the Further Education sector and a lecturer in Higher Education.
-I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the philosophy that DET should be led by disabled people ourselves.
+I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the principle that DET should be led by disabled people ourselves.
 I deliver training in both the public and private sectors.
 Past clients have included the Institute of Education, charities and religious organisations.

 I am based in London.